 The experiment involved testing astronauts’ brain responses across three phases: pre-mission, in-mission, and post-mission.
 Before launch, the AX-2 crew conducted experimental tasks to set baseline measurements.
 Then, during the mission, astronauts repeated these tasks at two time points to measure in-mission changes.
 Upon returning to Earth, they completed one final assessment to identify any lasting neurological effects.
 The data collected provides valuable insights into the cognitive and neurological adaptations of the brain in microgravity, with applications that may help optimize performance, manage isolation and stress, and develop countermeasures for long-term missions.
 Learn more: Axiom Space.

 During the Ax-3 mission, Mission Specialist Marcus Wandt utilized Cortivision’s advanced fNIRS headcap to document his stress levels, stress recovery rate, cognitive performance, and general brain activity.
 This experiment extended the scope of space neurotechnology by monitoring real-time neural activity and providing deeper insights into how microgravity affects stress response and cognitive resilience.
 The data gathered during AX-3 is integral to understanding how space conditions influence neural adaptability and how they can impact critical decision-making processes, performance, and overall astronaut health during missions.
+Learn more from our COO Wojciech Broniatowski giving an exclusive interview for the Ax-3 mission update.

 Through these findings, Cortivision is contributing to developing strategies to optimize astronauts’ performance and well-being.
 The application of fNIRS technology for space research allows researchers to study brain function under conditions unique to space, including isolation, confinement, and microgravity, all of which are crucial to preparing for longer missions.